Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 ## What is the goal?

-This year for the hackathon at VMware Explore I was unsure I would be able to attend so I ended up being a walk in and sometimes those are the best projects and networking opportunities.
+This year for the hackathon at VMware Explore I was unsure I would be able to attend, so I ended up being a walk in and sometimes those are the best projects and networking opportunities.
 My team originally was just talking about life with everything from Firefighting to the spiders in Australia.
 PowerCLI man came over and was like hey why don't you guys do something with ChatGPT.
 We decided to use a project I had actually worked on prior to arriving at the hackathon.

-## Whats the problem?
+## What's the problem?

 My lovely wife works for a grain equity who is still modernizing their entire business.
-Let me set the stage for you, You walk into their office and they will have wood paneling, They had a phone system but was limited to each facility and was not inter-connected between sites.
-Not related but made this request possible is we migrated them off old copper and onto a VOIP solution through RingCentral.
+Let me set the stage for you, You walk into their office, and they will have wood paneling, They had a phone system but was limited to each facility and was not interconnected between sites.
+Not related but made this request possible is we migrated them off old copper and onto a VoIP solution through RingCentral.
 Before this they would record a voicemail message every night with grain bid information for farmers.
-Essentially its their version of the stock market.
+Essentially it's their version of the stock market.
 This was a very manual process.

 ## How do we solve this?

 On their website for the company they pay for a service called DTN that allows us API calls to grab that grain data and show it on their website.
 Excellent.
 This helps us by giving us our first step and didn't hard stop this idea.
 My idea was to grab data, format it, and upload it to RingCentrals IVR text to speech API for IVR Prompts.
 We have the plan.

-## Lets discuss the issue with said plan.
+## Let's discuss the issue with said plan.

-I don't want to get out into the weeds yet on the process that actually works but this is pretty relevant.
+I don't want to get out into the weeds yet on the process that actually works, but this is pretty relevant.
 I had all this setup and running for a few weeks but RingCentral's IVR system leaves a little to be desired along with their documentation.
-We would push the same prompt via API and it would be reflected in the UI and such but it would never update when you called the system.
-There was no errors.
+We would push the same prompt via API, and it would be reflected in the UI and such, but it would never update when you called the system.
+There were no errors.
 This could be some random characters in the message it did not like.
-We struggled with commas for awhile then we swapped to periods to create "breaths" in the correct places for the message but then that all but stopped working.
+We struggled with commas for a while then we swapped to periods to create "breaths" in the correct places for the message but then that all but stopped working.
 We decided that we needed to move to a different automation.

 ## Integration hell?
 New plan?